Policy Topic: Enrollment - UW Graduate School Skip to content

 Policy 3.6: Graduate Registration Waiver

-A student must maintain registration as a full-time or part-time graduate student for the quarter the degree or certificate is conferred.
+A student must maintain registration as a full-time or part-time graduate student for the quarter the degree is conferred.
 However, certain eligible students may be allowed to graduate the following quarter without being required to register by paying the Graduate Registration Waiver Fee.

 3.6.1 Eligibility